Eaglewing89/financial-news-rag/docs/api_reference/text_processor.md

     print(f"Chunk {i+1}: {chunk}")
 ```

-## NLTK Data Dependency
+## NLTK Data Dependency and Tokenization Behavior

-The `TextProcessor` relies on NLTK's `punkt` tokenizer for sentence splitting.
-The module includes a helper function `download_nltk_data()` that attempts to download this resource if it's not found during module import.
-If the download fails or NLTK is not properly configured, the `split_into_chunks` method will use a fallback regex-based sentence splitter, which might be less accurate for complex sentences.
+The `TextProcessor` can use either NLTK's `punkt` tokenizer or a built-in regex-based sentence splitter for chunking text:

+- By default (`use_nltk=False`), a regex-based sentence splitter is used, which does not require any external dependencies.
+- If `use_nltk=True`, the class will attempt to use NLTK's `sent_tokenize` for more accurate sentence splitting.
+This requires the `nltk` package and the `punkt` data resource to be installed.
+    - If `nltk_auto_download=True` is also set, the class will attempt to download the required NLTK data automatically if it is missing.
+    - If `nltk_auto_download=False` and the data is missing, an error will be raised instructing the user to manually install the required data.

 Logs are generated to inform about the status of NLTK data and the tokenizer being used.